 Kershaw Spline Assisted Open Folding Knife

 Designed from tough stainless steel, the Kershaw Spline holds a razor-sharp edge and makes the perfect EDC knife!
 Les George designed this blade with a hollow grind and a blackwash finish – this modified Wharncliffe blade makes a fine addition to your EDC!
 A great, all-purpose knife that can be useful when hiking, camping, fishing, hunting, job site, office and for self-defense should the need arise.
 If you’re looking for a one-handed flipper, this is the knife for you.
 It comes equipped with SpeedSafe so you can easily open it quickly and with one hand.
 It can be used right-handed and left-handed.
 You can’t beat fast deployment when you need it.
-It also has a secure locking system to make the blade safer and more secure when using.
+It also has a secure locking system to make the blade safer and more secure when used.
 Weighing only 4.3 ounces with nearly a 3” blade makes this knife a top contender for your everyday carry knife.

 CRKT Drifter EDC Folding Pocket Knife